FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 * Make sure OSC Data Transmission is activated
 * Make sure the port number is set to 9000. (default SPAT Revolution ADM OSC preset input port)
-* Set IP address to 127.0.0.1 (localhost) for single computer setup OR set the IP address of the second computer hosting SPAT Revolution
+* Set IP address to 127.0.0.1 (localhost) for single computer setup OR set the IP address of the second computer hosting SPAT Revolution (the rendering computer)
 * Header: Insert the ADM-OSC header message, **/adm/obj/[index]/xyz**
 * **Device Port Mapping: Map All - 1 to 1